 Storage in swollen tap roots is common in biennials (plants that grow and store food one year and flower and die the next).
 The carrot is an excellent example.
-By digging up the carrots at the end of the growing season, humans make use of the food that would have gone to make the next year's growth (see Figure 1).
+By digging up the carrots at the end of the growing season, humans make use of the food that would have gone to make the next year's growth (Fig 1).

-Root tubers are found in, for example, dahlias (see Figure 2), the sweet potato, and the lesser celandine.
+Root tubers are found in, for example, dahlias (Fig 2), the sweet potato, and the lesser celandine.
 They develop from tiny buds at the base of the plant.
 They swell as food is passed into them and remain in the ground after the aerial parts have died down.
 Each tuber and its bud can give rise to a new plant.

 Underground stems are the most common storage organs.
 They vary in structure but differ from roots in the possession of scale leaves and buds.
 Stem tubers, as we have seen, are one type.
 Another is rhizomes, which are horizontal underground stems found in some vascular plants, such as mint, irises, the water-lily, and many grasses.
-Rhizomes do not always store food but when they do they are quite thick (see Figure 3).
+Rhizomes do not always store food but when they do they are quite thick (Fig 3).